The Pearl is a beautiful index typewriter with a handsome celluloid dial for selecting the characters. It only typed in

 “A Profitable Business on limited Capital – THE PEARL TYPEWRITER! – For business and private correspondence.
 Simple, durable, accurate.
 Not a toy, but a practical machine.
 Does not get out of order.
 No practice required to operate it.
 Price $5.00.
 A responsible agent wanted in every town, to whom liberal inducements will be made.”

 Despite the optimism, The Pearl Typewriter Co. was out of business within about a year.
 The first two advertisements (1893) seen below show a selling price of $5.00.
-By 1898 the last two advertisements show the reduced price of the Pearl on the secondary market at just $1.98.
+By 1898 the last two advertisements show the reduced price of the Pearl on the secondary market passing through $3.50 to only $1.98.